 The initial medical examination required to apply for a work permit costs about S$80.

-You’re responsible for the airfare of your domestic helper, and this costs anywhere from S$200-S$600 depending on the time of the year.
-Get a credit card that gives you travel benefit and rewards to save you a couple of dollars as the travel expenses can be very costly.
+You’re also responsible for the airfare of your domestic helper when she returns home.
+Get a credit card that gives you travel benefit and rewards to save you a couple of dollars on airfare.